A Poincar\'e-Birkhoff theorem for tight Reeb flows on $S^3$: Introduction

+The proofs of Corollaries~\ref{cor-geod2}, \ref{cor-geod3} are found in Sections~\ref{sec-t1s2},~\ref{sec-reversibleFinsler} respectively.
+Under appropriate pinching conditions on the flag curvatures, it is possible to show that certain $(p,q)$-satellites do not exist when $p/q$ is out of the twist interval, see~\cite{global} for a non-existence result of $(1,2)$-satellites. \\

-{\bf Organization of the paper.} In section~\ref{background} we describe basic facts about the Conley-Zehnder index and pseudo-holomorphic curves.
-In section~\ref{section_contact_homology} we recall the definition of cylindrical contact homology in the complement of a Hopf link from~\cite{momin}.
+{\bf Organization of the paper.} In Section~\ref{background} we describe basic facts about the Conley-Zehnder index and pseudo-holomorphic curves.
+In Section~\ref{section_contact_homology} we recall the definition of cylindrical contact homology in the complement of a Hopf link from~\cite{momin}.
 Section~\ref{section_computing} is devoted to computing contact homology for special model forms.
-Theorem~\ref{thm-1} is proved in the non-degenerate case in section~\ref{proof_non_deg_section} combining the results from the previous sections.
-In section~\ref{deg_section} we pass to the degenerate case by a limiting argument.
+Theorem~\ref{thm-1} is proved in the non-degenerate case in Section~\ref{proof_non_deg_section} combining the results from the previous sections.
+In Section~\ref{deg_section} we pass to the degenerate case by a limiting argument.
 Section~\ref{sec-SO3} is devoted to proving Theorem~\ref{teot} and its applications to geodesics.
 Proofs of theorems related to contact homology in the complement of the Hopf link are included in the appendix, for completeness. \\

-{\bf Acknowledgement.} This material is based upon work supported by the National Science Foundation under agreement No. DMS-0635607.
+{\bf Acknowledgement.} This paper was partially developed while the authors visited the Institute for Advanced Study for the thematic year on Symplectic Dynamics.
+The authors would like to thank the IAS for the hospitality.
+This material is based upon work supported by the National Science Foundation under agreement No. DMS-0635607.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+U.H. was partially supported by CNPq grant 309983/2012-6; A.M. was partially supported through a postdoc at the Purdue University Department of Mathematics.
+P.S. was partially; P.S. was partially supported by CNPq grant 303651/2010-5 and by FAPESP grant 2011/16265-8.